trinker/qdapRegex/README.md

 <a href="https://img.shields.io/badge/Version-0.5.2-orange.svg"><img src="https://img.shields.io/badge/Version-0.5.2-orange.svg" alt="Version"/></a></p>

 <img src="inst/qdapRegex_logo/r_qdapRegex.png" width="320" alt="qdapRegex Logo">
 [qdapRegex](http://trinker.github.com/qdapRegex_dev) is a collection of regular expression tools associated with the **qdap** package that may be useful outside of the context of discourse analysis.
 Tools include removal/extraction/replacement of abbreviations, dates, dollar amounts, email addresses, hash tags, numbers, percentages, citations, person tags, phone numbers, times, and zip codes.
+Functions that remove/replace are prefixed with `rm_`.
+Each of these functions has an extraction counterpart prefixed with `ex_`.

 The **qdapRegex** package does not aim to compete with string manipulation packages such as [**stringr**](http://cran.r-project.org/package=stringr) or [**stringi**](http://cran.r-project.org/package=stringi) but is meant to provide access to canned, common regular expression patterns that can be used within **qdapRegex**, with **R**'s own regular expression functions, or add on string manipulation packages such as **stringr** and **stringi**.